Working to make government more effective

 What are the next stages for Kim Leadbeater’s assisted dying bill?

-Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill will return to the House of Commons on 16 May.
-What comes next?
+MPs are discussing Kim Leadbeater’s Terminally Ill Adults (End of Life) Bill, what stage is the bill at and what comes next?

 Labour MP Kim Leadbeater (centre) and Rebecca Wilcox (right), daughter of Esther Rantzen, among supporters of Dignity in Dying as they celebrate the result of the vote on the Terminally Ill Adults (End of Life) Bill, outside the Houses of Parliament in Westminster, London.